pnp/wsl2/README.md

 # PnP.Wsl2 PowerShell Module
 ![Image Alt text](public/img/main-screen.jpg)

-PnP WSL2 is a PowerShell Module providing cmdlets designed to simplify WSL instances management experience.

-Originally developed by Rodrigo Pinto (@scoutmanpt), this project has since been integrated into the Microsoft 365 & Power Platform Community, also known as Patterns and Practices (PnP)
+This is a PowerShell module for managing WSL2 instances.

-## Why this module ?
+## Why this module?

 I do love cmdline tools but most of them don't have autocompletion making us revisit command syntax help over and over again.